spwhitton/consfigurator/README.rst

 rather than seeking to replace any of those.
 Let's get as much as we can out of all that existing distro policy-compliant work!

-*Most of the features described above are implemented; a few are works in progress.*

 .. _Propellor: https://propellor.branchable.com/
 .. _GNU Guix System: https://guix.gnu.org/
 .. _NixOS: https://nixos.org/